carlyh-micb/test_website/_pages/coming.md

 ## Agricultural Genomics Action Centre (AG-ACt)
 - Training and resources in knowledge mobilization and commercialization
 - Capacity building with students and young professionals
-- Hiring of staff and establishment of organization and governance structures
+- Hiring staff and establishing organizational/governance structures
-- Engagement with stakeholders, including ICT teams, government and industry
+- Engaging with ecosystem participants, including ICT teams, government and industry
-- Sharing information from ICTs and synthesizing information and themes across projects to share with the community
+- Sharing information from ICTs, synthesizing information and identifying themes across projects to share with the community